jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 .. warning::

+   Test.

    Once FortiManager detects a real device with a matching serial number, it will reconnect to the new device.

    However, if FortiManager is in *auto-update* mode (which is the default operating mode), it will retrieve the blank configuration from the new real device, overwriting the production configuration stored for the failed managed device.

    To avoid this, disable the *auto-update* mode before proceeding: